RB-Lab/tribalizm/docs/specs.md

 1. What to do when a user logs-in with new coordinates...
 2. What if several tribes have a brainstorm at the same time (for one user)
 3. How to list user's own tribes?
+4. List of user's tasks, incl. current one
+5. Forbid to spawn/gather before coodination quest started?
-4. Whan if user ignores bot messages, esp. intro & init quests?
+6. Whan if user ignores bot messages, esp. intro & init quests?
-5. What if user leaves their area temporary, or temporary get's in other area and became chief there?
+7. What if user leaves their area temporary, or temporary get's in other area and became chief there?